OpenTermsArchive/engine/README.md

   },
   "fetcher": {
     "waitForElementsTimeout": "Maximum time (in milliseconds) to wait for elements to be present in the page when fetching document in a headless browser"
-  },
+    "navigationTimeout": "Maximum time (in milliseconds) to wait for page to load", "language": "Language (in ISO 639-1 format) to pass in request headers" },
   "notifier": { // Notify specified mailing lists when new versions are recorded
     "sendInBlue": { // SendInBlue API Key is defined in environment variables, see the “Environment variables” section below